 Of course, 8K TVs are way out of many people's budgets, which might be why the focus so far has been on 4K 60fps gameplay.
 Still, it's clear that Xbox also has its sights on an 8K future.

 Other important video features include the ability of the Xbox Series X to use machine-learning to add HDR to legacy titles that didn’t support it as standard at launch.

 Xbox Series X build

-According to Digital Foundry, the console pulls in air through its bottom surface, circulates it through the machine and then comes out of the top vents, using a 130mm fan.
+According to Digital Foundry, the console pulls in air from below, circulating it through the machine before blowing it out of the top vents, using a 130mm fan.